wp-plugins/gwolle-gb/readme.txt

 1. Frontend view of the list of guestbook entries.
 On top the button that will show the form when clicked.
 Then pagination.
 Then the list of entries.
 2. Dashboard widget with new and unchecked entries.
 3. Main page with the overview panel, so that you easily can see what's the overall status.
 2. List of guestbook entries.
-Notice the icons displaying the status of an entry (Can be turned off in the settings panel).
+The icons display the status of an entry.
 3. The editor for a single entry.
 The Actions are using AJAX.
 There is a log of each entry what happened to this entry.
-4. Settings panel, showing version 1.1.4.
+4. Settings panel.
 This is the first tab where you can select which parts of the form to show and use.

 == Changelog ==